blogmywiki/wordobit/README.md

 `--a-T`

-Lower case letters are in the wrong place.
+Lower case letters are in the word but in the wrong place.

-So 'a' is in the word but in the wrong place.
+So 'a' is in the word but it's in the wrong place.

-Upper case letters are in the right place, so this word ends in 'T'.
+Upper case letters are in the right place, so we know this word ends in 'T'.

 There's a video about the program and how it works: https://youtu.be/YSkGlyjsL-8